Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 hidden: false
 ---

-# Getting started with Agent Assist Workspace
+# Getting started with AI Copilot Workspace

-In this getting started guide, you will learn how to configure your Agent Assist Workspace.
+In this getting started guide, you will learn how to configure your AI Copilot Workspace.

 {! _includes/agent-assist/before-you-begin.md !}